 Aashish Agrawal: Post one year of consistent hard work, I gave my entrance exam.
 Unlike today, the IIT entrance exam back then had a different paper pattern.
 It was divided into two sections- Objective and Subjective.
 While I was good with the objective part of it, I couldn’t fare well with the subjective part.

 I scored a 310, which would have helped me land a good NIT branch, but NIT was never my aim.
 It was IIT.
-I found myself in the similar situation I was one year ago- the only difference was that it was worse this time.
+I found myself in a similar situation I was one year ago- the only difference was that it was worse this time.

 5. That must have been a really big blow.
 How did you bounce back from this setback to finally achieve your IIT dream?